-This is an ultimate guide to bullet journal index.
+This is the ultimate guide to the bullet journal index.

 So if you:

 - don’t know what to index

 - fill up the index way to quickly